Thug-Lyfe/DBFinalAssignmentAllCodeGroupSix/mb.md

     }
 ```
-step 3. the rest gets the same treatment:
+3. The rest gets the same treatment:
 The function below, takes the id of a file, finds the meta data file from the cache folder and extracts the meta data.
 If succesful it will follow the chain succesFunc_meta -> cpQ
 ```Javascript